A journey across: Norway at its most beautiful…

 Inspiration and information are important.
 As a club member, there is a lot to be gained from publications, books and websites.
 People who have had good experiences would like to share these with others, and at the same time there are countless brochures, travel books and not least internet sites to get inspiration from.
 When someone asks, I tend to say that everything from DNT hiking routes, to road maps, hotel guides and municipal internet sites, is used to create an exciting journey in Norway.
 You should not stay in a hotel when you are on a camping trip, and there is a lot of information you do not need on a municipality's website, but both give important local information.
 About sights, culture and maybe even the program of events that can be exciting to experience.

-A shortcut to such good experiences - if you start somewhere south of Trondheim and want to experience southern Norway - can be found on the website norwaycamping.no where eight participating campsites can be just the places you want to visit on a round trip between east and west.
-They have even called the offer for "Camping Norway East - West" and these campsites are located in suitable daily stages from each other - and the family also gets plenty of time for experiences along the way.
-With Oslo or Bergen as a starting point, there is plenty of information about different road choices and sights on the trip.
-Whether it's a cultural experience like Maihaugen at Lillehammer, a visit to the Hunderfossen family park, the dream of driving the Trollstigen or experiencing a glacier up close, the website and brochures provide valuable inspiration and overview of driving times and distances.
+You can find a shortcut to such good experiences - if you start somewhere south of Trondheim and want to experience southern Norway - on the website norwaycamping.no where eight participating campsites can be exactly the places you want to visit on a round trip between east and west.
+They themselves have called the offer "Camping Norway East - West" and these campsites are located in suitable day stages apart - and the family also gets plenty of time for experiences along the way.
+With Oslo or Bergen as a starting point, plenty of information is given about different route choices and sights on the trip.
+Whether it is a cultural experience such as Maihaugen in Lillehammer, a visit to Hunderfossen family park, the dream of driving the Trollstigen or experiencing a glacier up close, the website and brochures provide valuable inspiration and an overview of driving times and distances.

-The eight campsites all have their unique character and charm.
-Oslo has two campsites, Bogstad and Ekeberg, both of which are well located for experiencing everything the capital has to offer.
-In scenic surroundings on the border between the city and the fields in the west, you will find Bogstad Camping.
-A modern tourist center offering all amenities, and a local bus to the center of Oslo right outside the entrance.
-Ekeberg Camping is located in the east, high above the city center of Oslo, yet only a walk away for those who are broke.
-The return will probably be most preferred by bus.
+The eight campsites all have their completely unique character and charm.
+Oslo has two campsites, Bogstad and Ekeberg, both of which are well located in relation to experiencing everything the capital has to offer.
+In scenic surroundings on the border between the city and the countryside to the west, you will find Bogstad Camping.
+A modern tourist center that offers all facilities, and local bus to Oslo center just outside the entrance.
+Ekeberg Camping is located in the east, high above Oslo downtown, but still just a walk away for the fit.
+Most people will probably prefer the return by bus.
 Both campsites are an excellent starting point for experiencing everything Oslo has to offer of sights and cultural experiences.

 Beneath the seven mountains